mbwatson/npm-link-demo/README.md

 ├── example-module@1.0.0 -> ./../../../path/to/npm-link-demo/example-module
 ```

+back to the project directory.

 - `cd ../project`

-before moving on, it's instructive to note the contents of `node_modules`,
-specifically `node_modules/package-lock.json` if it already exists.
+notice we have `example-module` already in our
+`package.json`. let's install our dependencies.

 - `npm i`

-you should see a block in `packages` for an example-module package.
+you should see a block in `/node_modules/package-lock.json` under `packages` referencing the `example-module` package.

 ```json
 "packages": {